apache/superset/RELEASING/release-notes-1-2/README.md

 The migration to Apache ECharts continues by introducing a number of new high-quality visualizations in this release.

-The mixed time-series multichart allows different kinds of time-series visualization to be overlayed.
+The mixed time-series multi chart allows different kinds of time-series visualization to be overlayed.

 ![mixed time series](media/time_series_multichart.png)